 Escape Houston is a blog about airfare flash sales and budget travel.
-This site is FREE to use, we don’t charge any subscription fees.
+This site is FREE to use and we don’t charge any subscription fees.

 About “Flash Sales”:

 - Flash sales are short term sales.
 They rarely last for more than 3 days, but I’ve also seen a few that last for several months.

 - Generally speaking, sales with low prices to popular destinations expire within a 24-hours.
 Some sales last less than a few hours and any deal can expire at anytime.

 - We have no control on airfare price fluctuations or availability.
 If you see a destination on sale that you want, then don’t procrastinate.

 We don’t sell tickets: